ETCLabs/RDMnet/docs/getting_started/using_controller.md

 an rdmnet::Controller and call its Startup() function in C++.
 Most apps will only need a single controller instance.
 One controller can monitor an arbitrary number of RDMnet scopes at once.

 The RDMnet controller API is an asynchronous, callback-oriented API.
-On creation, you give the library a configuration struct containing, among other things, a set of function pointers to use as callbacks.
+Part of the initial configuration for a controller instance is a set of function pointers (or abstract interface) for the library to use as callbacks.
 Callbacks are dispatched from the thread context which calls rdmnet_core_tick().

 <!-- CODE_BLOCK_START -->
 ```c